 A few weeks ago I took an extended trip to the Okanogan to put a dent in my lookout bagging list.
 The first part of my trip was spent in the Methow Valley visiting 3 new lookouts and revisiting 2 old ones.
 The second part of my trip took me further east into the Okanogan than I had ever been.
 I set my sights on visiting Mount Bonaparte as well as a handful of other lookouts in the area.

 I first heard of Bonaparte while living in the Methow Valley a few winters ago.
 It’s a unique and interesting mountain.
-Too far east to be in the Cascades and too far west to be in the Selkirks, it stands alone at 7,257’ with over 3,500’ of prominence.
-On top is eastern Washington’s highest lookout and 4th highest in the state.
+Too far east to be in the Cascades and too far west to be in the Selkirks, it stands alone at 7,258’ with over 3,500’ of prominence.
+On top is eastern Washington’s highest lookout and 4th highest in the state in terms of elevation.
 It’s a fascinating objective that I was long overdue to visit.